eclifford/NodeSharp/README.md

 # Notes
 * Facebook login in the example won't work unless you change out keys and point to your own app(which accepts localhost)
+* I don't have full examples of the testing working yet.. just hooks

 # Live Example
 You can see the demo app running live at